Sunday, 25 October 2020

 Now a large part of Punjab had fallen to him and he declared himself a king and struck coins in the name of gurus.
 The absence of organized resistance to his depredations emboldened him further and he crossed Jamuna and attacked Saharanpur and plundered it ruthlessly.
 In addition to that Behat, Ambheta and Nanauta met the same fate and panic and terror spread in the whole region.
 He returned soon to Punjab and in the autumn of 1710 captured the whole Jullundur Doab.
 Soon disturbances reached the environs of Lahore.
 The Majha region, from Amritsar to Pathankot was lost to this uprising.

-Learning of this calamity Bahadur Shah marched to the north, the Rajputs were already in rebellion, but the emperor did not stop to subdue them and entered Punjab and ordered a general mobilization of forces.
+Learning of this calamity, Bahadur Shah marched to the north, the Rajputs were already in rebellion, but the emperor did not stop to subdue them and entered Punjab and ordered a general mobilization of forces.
 This is how Khafi Khan describes the grim situation:

 'For eight or nine months and from two or three days march from Delhi to the environs of Lahore, all the towns and places of note were pillaged by these unclean wretches and trodden under foot and destroyed.
 Men in countless numbers were slain, the whole country was wasted, and mosques and tombs were razed.
 These infidels had set up a new rule, and had forbidden the shaving of the hair of the head and beard....
 The revolt and ravages of this perverse sect were brought under the notice of His Majesty, and greatly troubled him'.

-Next, he made Kiratpur his centre of activities in Siwalik hills and sacked Bilaspur.
-In the summer of 1711 he again descended on plains and besides other placed sacked Batala.
-Bahadur Shah was at Lahore, he came into the pursuit of Banda but he again escaped into mountains.
-The emperor died on 28 February 1712 and a war of succession started, which gave further respite to Banda and he made full use of this opportunity and again captured Sadhaura and sent proclamations to his followers and sympathizers.
-The next emperor Janahandar Shah after winning the struggle to the throne took action against Banda but soon his nephew Farrukh Siyar rebelled and toppled him.
-He appointed Abdus Samad Khan to suppress Banda.
-He was an able and energetic administrator and general, he captured all the strongholds of Banda and he retreated further deep into the mountains.
-The rebellion was almost over but Banda was still at large.
-He went into hiding in the hills of Jammu and laid low for over a year.
+The next emperor, Jahandar Shah, after winning the struggle for the throne, took action against Banda, but soon his nephew Farrukh Siyar rebelled and toppled him.
+Farrukh Siyar appointed Abdus Samad Khan to suppress Banda.
+An able and energetic administrator and general, Abdus Samad Khan captured all of Banda’s strongholds, forcing him to retreat deeper into the mountains.
+The rebellion was almost over, but Banda remained at large.
+He went into hiding in the hills of Jammu and lay low for over a year.
 However, some disturbances continued in the area around Ropar.

 Gurudwara Shaheed Ganj, Lahore.